 Febrile seizures are seizures that are caused by a sudden spike in body temperature with fevers greater than 38C or 100.4F, with no other underlying seizure-provoking causes or diseases such as central nervous system (CNS) infections, electrolyte abnormalities, drug withdrawal, trauma, genetic predisposition or known epilepsy.
 Febrile seizures categorize as either simple febrile seizures or complex febrile seizures.
 Differentiation between simple and complex febrile seizures is important as the approach and workup for each is different.

 Febrile seizures occur with a fever higher than 38 C or 100.4 F and no other seizure-provoking etiologies such as described above.
 The highest fever necessary to cause febrile seizures is specific to the individual as each child's threshold convulsive temperature varies.
-While the degree of the fever is ultimately the most significant factor in febrile seizures, these seizures often occur as the patient's temperature is rising.
-In fact, a febrile seizure may be the first sign that a child is ill, with the presence of a fever greater than 38 degrees discovered shortly after that.
+While the degree of fever is ultimately the most significant factor in febrile seizures, these seizures often occur as the patient's temperature is rising.
+In fact, a febrile seizure may be the first sign that a child is ill, with the presence of fever greater than 38 degrees discovered shortly after that.
 There is no specific cause of fever that is more likely to cause febrile seizures.
 Any fever of adequate height may cause a febrile seizure.

 The exact age constituting a febrile seizure varies slightly throughout medical literature with 6 months to 60 months (5 years) being a common working definition.
 Febrile seizures are extremely common, occurring in up to 4% of children in this age group.
 Some children have a single febrile seizure event, and others have multiple events over early childhood.

 The exact pathophysiology of febrile seizures is not understood.
 There is a recognized genetic predisposition with 10% to 20% of first-degree relatives of patients with febrile seizures also experiencing febrile seizures.
 No specific mode of inheritance is known.